muhaochen/seq_ppi/README.md

 ## Datasets

+Here we include altogether 6 datasets.
+New datasets processed in this work are marked with *ND*
-The Yeast dataset is already included above.
+1. The Yeast dataset for binary PPI prediction.
-Added the *multi-species dataset (C. elegans, D. melanogaster and E. coli)* provided in our paper for binary prediction.
+2. The *multi-species dataset (C. elegans, D. melanogaster and E. coli)* for binary PPI prediction. (*ND*)
-Added another binary PPI prediction dataset from \[Pan et el.
+3. Added another binary PPI prediction dataset from \[Pan et el.
 2010\] under the folder *sun*.

-The link to the SHS27k and SHS148k datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh).
+4-5.
+The SHS27k and SHS148k datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh). (*ND*)

-Link to the normalized SKEMPI dataset is [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SKEMPI_all_dg_avg_(PIPR).zip).
+6. Link to the normalized SKEMPI dataset is [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SKEMPI_all_dg_avg_(PIPR).zip).

 ## Reference
 This work has been published in the Bioinformatics journal featuring ISMB/ECCB 2019.